abilandz/PH8124/Lecture_9/Lecture_9.md

 Examples/file_1.pdf
 Examples/file_1.png
 ```

-Now that we have mentioned it, let us say a few more handy things about the **sort** command, by discussing its frequently used flags:
+Now that it was mentioned, let us say a few more handy things about the **sort** command, by discussing its frequently used flags:

 ```bash
 -n : sort numerically (by default it sorts alphabetically)